jim-keefe/image-creation-packer/README.md

 7. Fill in the parameter values in the form...
 * ![alt text](<screenshots/Screenshot 2024-03-12 223702.png>)

-## Jenkins Sample Output<a name="abcd">-</a>
+## <a name="abcd">Jenkins Sample Output</a>

 ![alt text](<screenshots/Screenshot 2024-03-12 212633.png>)

 ## Future Enhancements

-* Add pipeline functionality for build and test.
-  * Update: A working pipeline has been created with Jenkins.
-* Further Parameterize the code to easily adapt to other OS versions and flavors.
-  * Update: Better parameterization has been added (3/9/2024).
-* Add security controls (jenkins creds or a vault)
-  * Jenkins creds are now used and plaintext passwords removed (3/9/2024).
 * **Add Linux image creation.**
 * **Add Terraform to the automation stack**
+* Configure TSL/SSL for Jenkins.
 * Stand up a Linux Jenkins agent.
+* Look at the Rest API for Jenkins as an alterative to simple we requests.
 * Add firewall rules on the client system running Packer.
-* Add a prereqs script to create a folder structure and check the stack.
+* Add a prereqs script to create a folder structure and check the automation stack.
-* streamline the code (i.e. json update functions).
+* Streamline/Clean the code (i.e. json update functions).
-* Add security patching to image creation.
 * Schedule pipeline runs (or trigger them).
 * Add Ansible and possibly AWX to the automation stack.
 * Add a WSUS server to manage Windows security patches.